NethServer/nethsecurity-docs/threat_shield.rst

 =======================

 The DNS filter uses AdBlock which blocks any request to a domain that is considered malicious.
-The service can load community--maintained blocklist or use Yoroi feeds.
+The service can load community-maintained blocklist or use Yoroi feeds.

 AdBlock can be configured from the command line interface as explained in the `developer manual <https://dev.nethsecurity.org/packages/ns-threat_shield/#ts-dns>`_.